smnorris/bcfishpass/04_reporting/README.md

 # Report on model output

-Currently just one preliminary summary, reporting on spawning/rearing habitat.

-Run queries dump to csv:
+Run queries and dump to csv in `reports`:

     ./report.sh